H4tch/hugo-plus/docs/carousel.md

 		* right

 Notes:
-	If Content sets `content.carousel = false` the carousel won't be shown even if it is set to true by the section.
+	If Content sets `component.carousel = false` the carousel won't be shown even if it is set to true by the section.
 	If Content defines the carousel, but only the Section enables it, **the Content's version is the one that's shown.**